seathasky/FF14-MAC_ModSupport/README.md

 Good luck!

-HUGEEEE Shouts to Marzent, he's been a major part of getting a lot of these mods working!
-You can check out his github here: https://github.com/marzent
+**HUGEEEE Shouts to Marzent, he's been a major part of getting a lot of these mods working!
+You can check out his github here: https://github.com/marzent**

-This Guide has been Updated: 10-30-2021